rstr74/npmvc-cli/readme.md

-# commandline boilerplate PureMVC for node.js
+## commandline code generator for PureMVC in node.js

 ### install